Living on Love

-Living on Love (1937) is an American romantic comedy film released by RKO Radio Pictures.
+Living on Love is a 1937 American romantic comedy film released by RKO Radio Pictures.
 Directed by Lew Landers, it stars James Dunn, Whitney Bourne, and Joan Woodbury.
 The film is a remake of the RKO film Rafter Romance (1933).
 It is one of the "lost RKO films" owned by Merian C. Cooper and only re-released in April 2007 when Turner Classic Movies acquired the rights and aired all six films on its channel.

 Plot

 Gary Martin is a struggling artist living in the Venus de Milo Arms, a shabby apartment building in Greenwich Village.
 Another tenant, Mary Wilson, is also having trouble keeping up with her rent.
 The two do not know one another, but building manager Eli West arranges for them to live in the same basement apartment, him by day and her by night, at a reduced rate so he can re-rent Mary's apartment to the paying Ghonoff brothers, a Russian acrobatic team.
 Though they never see one another, Gary and Mary find plenty of traces of one another in the room, and begin leaving each other nasty notes asking the other to be more considerate.
 Their hostility for their unseen roommate escalates to the point that Mary fills Gary's tube of toothpaste with white paint, Gary sets alarm clocks all over the room to wake her up repeatedly at 3 a.m., and Mary puts Gary's paintings out for sale on the sidewalk, including a portrait he drew of her but did not allow her to see.
 The wind blows many of the paintings away before Gary can retrieve them.

 Meanwhile, Gary has met Mary in a local diner and the two become interested in one another.
 Using assumed names, they get along wonderfully on their dates, while back in the apartment they plan more and more sinister ways to get back at their unseen roommate.
 Eventually, their identities are revealed after Gary's ex-girlfriend Edith Crumwell and Mary's new boss Ogilvie O. Oglethorpe show up at the apartment building to see them and end up falling in love.
 Unable to enter the same building with the other watching, Mary and Gary end their date by going to another café, where Mary sees the portrait Gary made of her in a window display for Crumwell's Sausages.
 Seeing her rage, Mary's friend Pete Ryan punches Gary, and Mary has him taken back to her room to recover.
 Gary wakes up in his own room and puts two and two together.
 When Mary realizes they have been each other's roommate all along she is at first angry, but then agrees to marry Gary.